 Intermountain provides a variety of programs and support services to:

-- Children with specialized educational needs
+- Children diagnosed with autism and/or specialized educational needs

 - Children and adolescents who are emotionally and/or behaviorally challenged